Understanding MEDDIC: The Ultimate Guide to this Powerful Sales Methodology

 2. What efficiency or business-related metrics matter to you?

-3. How would your business measure success?
+3. How would success be measured by your business?

 4. In what timeframe are you looking to see measurable results or improvements?